Traditions

 Orthodox Church in America

 The OCA fasting calendar follows the Byzantine tradition with its own observances for feast days and fast-free weeks.
+Most OCA dioceses follow the New Calendar; a few (notably in Alaska) keep the Julian calendar — see the mixed practice note above.

 - Greek

-Greek Orthodox Archdiocese of America
+Greek Orthodox Archdiocese

 The Greek Orthodox fasting calendar follows the Byzantine tradition on the New (Revised Julian) calendar for fixed feasts; the Greek Orthodox Archdiocese of Thyateira and Great Britain keeps the same New Calendar rubric.